fonnesbeck/git_tutorial/PITCHME.md

 # Creating repositories

+Note:
-^ Where does Git store information
+ Where does Git store information

+Note:
-^ We will create a local repository
+ We will create a local repository

 ---